Trendyol/android-dev-tools/README.md

   		<td><img src="/art/http_inspector_1.png" width="400" /></td>
  	</tr>
 </table>
+It allows us to manipulate OkHttp request/response data via web interface.

 ### How it Works
 <img src="/art/http_inspector_4.png" width="650" />
-Initially, the request manipulation is not active and requests sent from the client won't be blocked.
-By pressing the "Toggle Auto Skip" button, we can start blocking the requests sent from the client.
-Blocked requests will shown in the web interface in order and will allow manipulating the response data from the panel.
-During this period, other requests sent will be held in a queue on the client.
-The next request will be sent to the interface only after the current one is confirmed.
-Thus, all requests will be synced and it will be possible to manipulate any of them.
+Any request passing through the interceptor is held in the request queue to sync all of them.
+Held requests are being sent to the web interface via Ktor webserver in order.
+After doing any changes in the response data, it waits for the acceptance, then sends manipulated response back to the request queue.
+The actual response data is replaced with the manipulated response and reflected to the application.

 ### Mocking Requests
 <table>